Birth Injury Lawyer Pittsburgh, PA

 - Recommend specialist care if a physician’s expertise is not adequate for a situation.

-This list of potential acts of birth injury malpractice is not exhaustive.
+This list of potential acts of birth injury malpractice is not exhaustive there are many causes of birth injuries and injuries to mothers during birth.
 If at any point, you feel like your health care provider has not extended a reasonable level of care and proficiency during pregnancy and birth and if you or your child suffered serious harm because of it, you may want to contact an experienced Pittsburgh birth injury lawyer.

 Effects of Birth Injuries on the Lives of Victims